November 17, 2022

 Helping to establish standards on accessibility for autonomous vehicles

 Duerstock and Brandon Pitts, a Purdue assistant professor of industrial engineering, have worked together for four years on topics related to technology accessibility and inclusive design and have constantly sought opportunities to contribute their ideas to help shape the future of transportation.

 These ideas are already becoming part of a major national conversation on how to make autonomous transportation more inclusive.

-Today (Nov.
-17), Duerstock is a panelist for a webinar on accessibility and transportation hosted by Challenge.Gov, a program managed by the U.S. General Services Administration that crowdsources innovative solutions to critical issues through federally sponsored prize competitions.
+On Nov.
+17, Duerstock was a panelist for a webinar on accessibility and transportation hosted by Challenge.Gov, a program managed by the U.S. General Services Administration that crowdsources innovative solutions to critical issues through federally sponsored prize competitions.

-Duerstock will share how he and Pitts co-led a team to develop a design concept for helping the industry make autonomous vehicles accessible to people with disabilities.
-Their team’s design concept won first place in a U.S. Department of Transportation competition this summer.
+Duerstock shared how he and Pitts co-led a team to develop a design concept for helping the industry make autonomous vehicles accessible to people with disabilities.
+Their team’s design concept won first place in a U.S. Department of Transportation competition in July.
 The goal of the competition, called the Inclusive Design Challenge, is to spur the innovation needed to ensure that when autonomous transportation becomes widespread, it can accommodate people with any travel-limiting disability or mobility challenge.